 - Demon Spider

 - completion in hiatus

-My ‘collecting’ started again a few years ago now, when I discovered that Fighting Fantasy had a kind of sequel in Riddling Reaver, then the existence of the boardgame of The Warlock of Firetop Mountain, and finally the exquisite hardbook anniversary edition of the same book, all of which I bought.
-I started trying to complete all the Livingstone books using dice, whereas I had always read the books without ‘gaming’ in the past.
+My collecting started a few years ago now, when I discovered that Fighting Fantasy (an introductory role-playing game) had a kind of sequel in Riddling Reaver, then the existence of The Warlock of Firetop Mountain Board Game, and lastly the exquisite WOFM hardback anniversary release.
+Soon after, I tried to complete all the Livingstone books in a researched theoretical chronological order.
+As a kid I mostly read the books without rolling any dice.

 Talking to that old friend who had given me half his collection long ago, I was lead to the Fighting Fantasy (and other gamebooks) group on facebook, where my fandom was able to become a shared interest again.
 Since then I have discovered the Adventures of Goldhawk series, assessed and achieved new collection goals, persevered through books I never got on with as a kid, and grown more love for flow-charting and analysing gamebooks.